Skip to main content

 Download only approved French translations:

-hyperlocalise crowdin download --language fr --export-only-approved --skip-untranslated-strings
+hyperlocalise crowdin download translations --language fr --export-only-approved --skip-untranslated-strings

 Download French translations and refresh the matching local source files:

-hyperlocalise crowdin download --language fr --include-sources
+hyperlocalise crowdin download translations --language fr --include-sources

 files: